-After obtaining pertinent information from the client about expectations and about the restaurant itself, our design team gathers to create concept directions.
+After obtaining pertinent information from the client about expectations and about the restaurant and bar itself, our logo design team gathers to create concept directions.

-When the concepts were solid, they were presented to our Director of Design and Creative Director.
-For the Trails logo, our directors agreed with three of the concepts presented and provided approval for our team to move forward developing out the concepts digitally.
-We determined that we would not move forward with the ornate hotel bar logo design option shown in the sketches.
+When the logo concepts were solid, they were presented to our Director of Design and Creative Director.
+For this new logo project, our directors agreed with three of the logo concepts presented and provided approval for our team to move forward developing out the logo concepts digitally.

 Within the center of the circle, we developed an illustration indicative of Montana’s mountainous landscape, with an upward moving trail leading to the mountain’s peak.

-The third and final option took on a similar approach to including the trails within the type.
+The third and final bar logo option took on a similar approach to including the trails within the logo type.
 However, this option also introduced a rounded feel that draws inspiration from the wheel of a bike.
-We used a simple color palette consisting of blue, off-white, and a bit of burnt red in this version.
+We used a simple color palette consisting of blue, warm yellow tones, and a bit of a warm teal in this new logo version.

-Upon presentation, our client selected the first option we presented.
-The iconic aspect of this mark really portrayed the meaning behind the brand name, and equipped the restaurant with a logo that could stand on it’s own in application on menus, apparel, to-go cups, and more.
-The natural color palette of creams and browns worked well in the existing property, and could be applied to backgrounds that aligned with the overall brand look and feel.
+Upon logo presentation, our client selected the first logo option we presented.
+The iconic aspect of this logo mark really portrayed the meaning behind the brand name, and equipped the restaurant with a new logo that could stand on it’s own in application on menus, apparel, to-go cups, and more.
+The natural color palette of creams and browns worked well in the existing hotel property, and could be applied to backgrounds that aligned with the overall brand look and feel.

-There we no changes requested to this logo design, and we moved forward into finalization.
+There we no changes requested to this new logo design, and we moved forward into finalization.

-With the logo final, we created logo files for the hotel bar logo design.
-Here, our graphic designer team develops logo files in PDF, EPS, JPEG, and PNG.
+With the logo final, we created logo files for the new bar logo.
+Here, our graphic design team develops logo files in PDF, EPS, JPEG, and PNG.
 We also created a logo guidelines sheet, which we shared with our client so that they can keep the logo intact as they implement it across the restaurant.